kurtosis-tech/kurtosis/docs/docs/quickstart.md

 b6fc024deefe   postgres   postgres: 5432/tcp -> postgresql://127.0.0.1:59299   RUNNING
 ```

-### Review
+### Review: Run Postgres
 So what actually happened?
+Three things actually:

-1. **Interpretation:** Kurtosis ran your Starlark to build [a plan](https://docs.kurtosis.com/reference/plan) for what you wanted done (in this case, starting a Postgres instance)
+1. **Interpretation:** Kurtosis first ran your Starlark to build [a plan](https://docs.kurtosis.com/reference/plan) for what you wanted done (in this case, starting a Postgres instance)
-1. **Validation:** Kurtosis ran several validations against your plan, including validating that the Postgres image exists
+1. **Validation:** Kurtosis then ran several validations against your plan, including validating that the Postgres image exists
-1. **Execution:** Kurtosis executed the validated plan inside the enclave to start a Postgres container
+1. **Execution:** Kurtosis finally executed the validated plan inside the enclave to start a Postgres container

 Note that Kurtosis did not execute anything until _after_ Interpretation and Validation completed.
-You can think of Interpretation and Validation like Kurtosis' "compilation" for your distributed system: we can catch many errors before any containers run, which shortens the dev loop and reduces the resource burden on your machine.
+You can think of Interpretation and Validation like Kurtosis' "compilation" step for your distributed application: we can catch many errors before any containers run, which shortens the dev loop and reduces the resource burden on your machine.

 We call this approach [multi-phase runs][multi-phase-runs-reference].
-While it has powerful benefits, the stumbling point for new Kurtosis users is that _you cannot reference Execution values like IP address in Starlark_ because they simply don't exist at Interpretation time.
-We'll see how to work around this limitation later.
+While multi-phase runs has powerful benefits over traditional scripting, it also means _you cannot reference Execution values like IP address in Starlark_ because they simply don't exist at Interpretation time.
+We'll explore how Kurtosis gracefully handles values generated during the Execution phase at the Interpretation phase later on in the quickstart.

+**This section introduced Kurtosis' ability to validate environment definitions work as intended, _before_ they're run, helping developers catch errors sooner and save resources when configuring multi-container test environments.**

 Add some data
 -------------